Chongryon: Ideology

 On their website, Chongryon claims that all their activities are based around the concept of Juche, the official state ideology of North Korea.

-Chongryon says it is committed to a peaceful reunification of the Korean peninsula under North Korean Juche, and it does not recognise the Republic of Korea (South Korea).
-It refers to South Korea as Minami Chosen (Namjosŏn, "Southern Joseon"), as opposed to the usual term used in Japanese to refer to it: Kankoku (Hanguk).
-(See Names of Korea.)

 Chongryon opposes the use of the Japanese word Kita-Chosen ("North Korea") as an abbreviation of the Democratic People's Republic of Korea.
 It refers to the country as Kyōwakoku ("The Republic") or Sokoku ("The Fatherland").
-In 1972 Chongryon campaigned to get the Japanese media to stop referring to North Korea as Kita-Chosen.
+In 1972, Chongryon campaigned to get the Japanese media to stop referring to North Korea as Kita-Chosen.
 This effort was not successful, but as a compromise, most media companies agreed to refer to the DPRK with its full official title at least once in every article.
 By January 2003, this policy started to be abandoned by most newspapers, starting with Tokyo Shimbun, which announced that it would no longer write out the full name, followed by Asahi, Mainichi and Nikkei.

 Chongryon claims to be a representative body of overseas North Korean citizens living in Japan and rejects the notion that they are a mere ethnic minority.